1950s Radio Westerns

 "Around Dodge City and in the territory out west, there's just one way to handle the killers and the spoilers, and that's with a U.S. Marshall and the smell of...Gunsmoke."

-Music, and the announcer continued...
+Western-style music, and the announcer's voice continued...

 "Gunsmoke, starring William Conrad.
 The story of the violence that moved west with young America.
 The story of a man who moved with it; Matt Dillon, United States Marshal."